Information for Prospective Students

 Full Time Study over 2 years

 We only accept students into full-time study.
-While this brings less flexibility, particularly for those with full time employment, the current MFT and LPCC track takes two years to complete all of the degree requirements to become a registered intern.
+While this brings less flexibility, particularly for those with full time employment, the current MFT track takes two years to complete all of the degree requirements to become a registered intern.
 This full-time track requires students to enroll in 5 courses per semester, and these courses are taken in a set sequence.
 There are 60 total semester units taken.

 Tuition and Fees